Share this with friends:

 - Cover this with the clear plastic cup.

-Daniel was obeying God, someone he could not see, but who he knew was in ultimate control.
+Daniel was obeying God, someone he could not see because Daniel knew God is in complete control.